tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### Instructor Notes

 * Today's class will require students to train and evaluate two different classification models.
-Because the content will be heavy in statistical analysis and machine learning, it is important that you reinforce concepts with FinTech use cases.
-Examples will be provided.
-Whenever appropriate, remind students that **classification** models enable financial companies to make faster and smarter data-driven decisions and outcomes, such as:
+Because the content will be heavy in statistical analysis and machine learning, it is important that you reinforce concepts with FinTech use cases (examples will be provided).
+Whenever appropriate, remind students that **classification** models enable financial companies to make faster, smarter data-driven decisions and outcomes, such as:

   * credit risk and worthiness